Kevin Hogan

-Kevin Michael Hogan (born October 20, 1992) is an American football quarterback who is a free agent.
-He played college football for Stanford University and was their starting quarterback from 2012 to 2015.
-He was drafted by the Kansas City Chiefs in the fifth round of the 2016 NFL Draft, and has also played for the Cleveland Browns, Washington Redskins, Denver Broncos, and Cincinnati Bengals.
+Kevin Michael Hogan (born October 20, 1992) is an American professional football quarterback for the San Antonio Brahmas of the United Football League (UFL).
+He played college football for the Stanford Cardinal and was selected by the Kansas City Chiefs in the fifth round of the 2016 NFL draft.
+He has also been a member of the Cleveland Browns, Washington Redskins, Denver Broncos, Cincinnati Bengals, Tennessee Titans, and Houston Texans.

-Early years
+Early life

 Hogan was born in McLean, Virginia, the son of Jerry and Donna Hogan.
 He has an older brother, Brian, and an older sister, Kelly.
 His grandfather played football at Navy, while his uncles played football at Notre Dame.
-Hogan attended Gonzaga College High School in Washington, D.C. where he played high school football for the Eagles and was a two-time first-team All-Washington Catholic Athletic Conference selection.
+Hogan attended Gonzaga College High School in Washington, D.C., where he played high school football for the Eagles and was a two-time first-team All-Washington Catholic Athletic Conference selection.
 As a senior, he earned D.C.
 Player of the Year honors and was a 2010 Washington Post First-team All-Met selection.
 He was also named the 2010 Outstanding High School Player of the Year for private schools by the Fairfax County Football Hall of Fame.

 College career

 2012 season

-Hogan saw extended play for the first time in his college career on November 3, 2012, when the Stanford Cardinal played the Colorado Buffaloes at Folsom Field.
+At Stanford University, Hogan saw extended play for the first time in his college career on November 3, 2012, when the Cardinal played the Colorado Buffaloes at Folsom Field.
 Hogan replaced Josh Nunes after the first two possessions and went 18-for-23 for 183 yards, throwing for two touchdowns and no interceptions, and recorded 48 rushing yards on seven carries.
 Following the game, Hogan was named the starting quarterback for the Cardinal, replacing Nunes.
 After becoming Stanford's starting quarterback, Hogan led the Cardinal to three straight regular-season victories against ranked opponents: #13 Oregon State, #2 Oregon, and #17 UCLA.
-When #17 UCLA and Stanford met in the 2012 Pac-12 Championship six days after their regular-season meeting, Hogan led the Cardinal to a 27–24 victory, earning Most Valuable Player honors and sending the team to the Rose Bowl for the first time since 1999.
+When #17 UCLA and Stanford met in the 2012 Pac-12 Conference Championship six days after their regular-season meeting, Hogan led the Cardinal to a 27–24 victory, earning Most Valuable Player honors and sending the team to the 2013 Rose Bowl for the first time since 1999.
 At the Rose Bowl, Hogan led the Cardinal to a 20–14 victory against Wisconsin, ending the season on a five-game winning streak to finish with a 12–2 record.
 Despite limited playing time until late in the season, Hogan's 263 rushing yards were the seventh most by a Stanford quarterback in a season in school history.